hmxmilohax/rb3-pc/README.md

 You will be prompted for an **email address** so you can receive a **verification token**:
 ![A screenshot of RPCS3's RPCN: Email menu with an email (twice for verification) set and "OK" highlighted](images/rpcn/email.png "RPCN: Email")

 **Click “Yes”** and go to your email inbox.
 You may have to wait a few minutes to get it.
-If you’re still waiting, check your spam inbox.
+If you're still waiting, check your spam inbox.
 The email will be called **“Your token for RPCN.”
 Copy the token**:

 ![A screenshot of an email labeled "Your Token for RPCN" with a token below what username it's for](images/rpcn/emailtoken.png "Your token for RPCN")